vbruhn/Bitburner/README.md

     - or upgrade existing pservers to highest RAM with available bucks

 6:  Update existing pservers with hacking scripts and best TargetServer

+7:  Scans all nuked servers and installs the target-server to be constantly weakened

 9:  starts a hacking script on home on best TargetServer